 The two main aspects of Service Learning that make it different than an internship or volunteering are the ideas of Reflection and Reciprocity.

-Mutual beneficiaries of a project are where reciprocity comes in.
+Reciprocity is the mutual beneficiaries of a project.
 Our community partners are not learning laboratories.
-They are our collaborators in the creation, implementation, and (often) evaluation of the project.
+They are our collaborators and co-teacher in the creation, implementation, and (often) evaluation of the project.
 Keeping open and constant communication with our community partners enables us to ensure that any problems are addressed quickly and any concerns are met with the appropriate swiftness.